towolf/towolf.github.com/docs/PsychGLImageProcessing/CreatePseudoGrayLUT.markdown

 output, mostly here for illustration and demo purposes.
-If you need well controlled high quality high resolution luminance output, check out our different drivers for different high precision display devices like video attenuators, the VideoSwitcher, CRS Bits\+\+ box and the ATI 10 bit framebuffer driver.
+If you need well controlled high quality high resolution luminance output, check out our different drivers for different high precision display devices like video attenuators, the VideoSwitcher, CRS Bits++ box and the ATI 10 bit framebuffer driver.
 See "help PsychImaging" for an overview and usage.

 The LUT encoding used here is based solely on the algorithm described at